• Skip to main content

 Any kind of milk should work well when making this milk tea.
 I love using oat milk from Oatly for its thicker and slightly sweet flavor, but almond milk works very well too.
 Also, regular full fat vegan milks give you a more creamy milk tea compared to the low in fat ones.

-And if you are looking for a treat, then try using coconut milk (not in a can, the one in a carton in the fridge) for added flavor and extra creamy texture.
+And if you are looking for a treat, then try using coconut milk (not in a can, the one in a carton in the fridge) for added sweet flavor and extra creamy texture.
 Or, if you have some vegan horchata, use it instead for an amazing combo in flavors!

 How to make a creamy lavender milk latte instead?